Quantum Computation of Reactions on Surfaces Using Local Embedding: Results

-\textit{Method 2 - Based on Density Difference and CCSD Natural Orbitals (DD+NO):} The rate of energy convergence as a function of active space size obtained in the above method can be further improved by constructing active spaces using natural orbitals.~\cite{khedkar2019active,abrams2004natural} This method is the same as the DD-based method up to the step of sorting the occupied and virtual orbitals based on the electron density difference.
-Instead of the pair-wise CCSD calculations in the DD method, with the selected top five occupied orbitals taken together with all the virtual orbitals, we performed a larger CCSD calculation.
-Natural orbitals were then constructed by diagonalizing the CCSD one-particle density matrix.
-For the problems studied here, occupation numbers were either close to 2 or to 0, so we could unambiguously divide orbitals into high- and low-occupancy.
-On sorting the orbitals in decreasing order of occupation numbers, we identified the Highest Occupied Natural Orbital (HONO) as the last high-occupancy orbital and the Lowest Unoccupied Natural Orbital (LUNO) as the first low occupancy orbital.
-Active orbitals were constructed by hierarchically expanding the set of natural orbitals starting from the HONO and LUNO pair.
-The active space was then systematically truncated according to the resource budget available for quantum algorithms.
-These steps are pictorially described in Fig.~(\ref{fig:act_space_methods} b.)).
+\paragraph{Method 2 - Based on Density Difference and CCSD Natural Orbitals (DD+NO):} As seen in Fig.~\ref{fig:act_space_methods}d, the energy converges slowly with active-space size.
+Convergence improves considerably using natural orbitals~\cite{khedkar2019active,abrams2004natural}.
+In the DD+NO method, we carried out a CCSD calculation in the active space spanned by the five highest-ranking occupied DFT orbitals (determined as in the DD method) and all virtual orbitals.
+We then constructed natural orbitals as eigenvectors of the CCSD one-particle density matrix, sorted them in decreasing order of occupation number.
+For the problems studied here, occupation numbers were either close to 2 or to 0, so we could unambiguously divide orbitals as high- and low-occupancy (in systems with strong correlation, there is a set of natural orbitals with fractional occupation numbers, and it is necessary to include them in the active space).
+We sorted natural orbitals in decreasing order of occupation number and defined the highest-occupied and lowest-unoccupied natural orbitals (HONO and LUNO respectively) as the orbitals with indices $N_e/2$ and $N_e/2+1$, where $N_e$ is the number of electrons.
+We then constructed active spaces spanning orbitals between HONO$-a$ and LUNO$+b$ with $a=\min(k,N_e/2-1)$ and $b=\min(k,N_o-N_e/2-1)$ where $k \geq0$ is an integer and $N_o$ the total number of orbitals (see Fig.~\ref{fig:act_space_methods}e).